Can you hear the drums Ferdinand-oh – part 3

 eternal-flame-sarajevo-bosnia

 The memorial commemorates the sacrifices of civilian and military victims of World War II in both Sarajevo and all of B&H. It was originally dedicated on 5 April 1946 which was the first anniversary of the country’s liberation from Nazi Germany and its puppet fascist state – the so-called Independent State of Croatia.
-Here’s a translation of the inscription from liquisearch.com:
+Here’s a translation of the inscription from liquisearch.com:.

-With Courage and the Jointly Spilled
+With Courage and the Jointly Spilled,

-Blood of the Fighters of the Bosnian-Herzegovinian,Croatian, Montenegrin, and Serbian Brigadesof the Glorious Yugoslav National Army; withthe Joint Efforts and Sacrifices of Sarajevan PatriotsSerbs, Muslims and Croats on the 6th of April 1945
+Blood of the Fighters of the Bosnian-Herzegovinian,Croatian, Montenegrin, and Serbian Brigadesof the Glorious Yugoslav National Army; with the Joint Efforts and Sacrifices of Sarajevan PatriotsSerbs, Muslims and Croats on the 6th of April 1945

 Sarajevo, the Capital City of the People’s Republicof Bosnia and Herzegovina was liberated.